tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Finished the simple transactions CRUD for my ledger app.

+Also, learned about Heroku on #100DaysOfWeb @TalkPython @Pybites and created and deployed a minimal "Hello World" Flask app.

 ### Thoughts
 Pyramid is somehow really confusing.
 It seems like there are way too many ways to configure the whole thing of how to work in the views.